Sulayman Pasha Mosque: Architecture

 The mosque is a T-form variant, which is a distinct Ottoman design.
 The mosque consists of two sections, and covered with a dome in the center surrounded by semi-domes decorated with colored inscriptions.
 It is a prominent Ottoman architectural design.
 The domes of the mosque are all covered with green qashani geographic patterns.
 The central dome rests on spherical pendentives and includes vegetal decoration.

-The mosque consists of two sections.
 The entrance of the mosque leads directly to into the first half of the mosque: the prayer hall.
-This hall is flanked by three-semi domes, which open to a central courtyard.
-On the first section, the decorations are interspersed with various writings, and marble walls covering the bottom ends with a strip of Kufi line and flowered Qur'anic verses.
-At the middle of the eastern wall, there exists mihrab and a marble platform.
-Specifically in this area, there are two iwans: on the first iwan, there are decorations interspersed with various writings that also include Qur'anic verses.
+This hall is flanked by three-semi domes, which open to a central sahn.